-The best time to visit Seattle is from September to November.
+The best time to visit Seattle is from September to October.
 Summer marks the city's high season, meaning room rates rise and availability drops, while cold winter weather can deter even the most avid sightseers.
 Early fall, however, is a sweet spot for tourism: Summer weather lingers as the crowds disperse, leaving plenty of hotel rooms (and lower rates) up for grabs.
-Meanwhile, spring offers lower hotel rates as well as warmer temps, but you'll likely encounter some rain and cooler breezes.
+Meanwhile, spring offers lower lodging rates as well as warmer temps, but you'll likely encounter some rain and cooler breezes.
 Just remember to pack the appropriate attire to battle chilly winds and yes, the seemingly ever-present drizzle.

 Spring is a great time for bargain hunting, as many of the hotels have yet to raise their rates for the summer tourist season.
 However, be prepared for biting Pacific winds and yes, rain.
 Average springtime temps range from 55 to 65 degrees Fahrenheit, but chilly breezes can make it feel much colder.
 Pack a few warmer layers, just in case.

 This is the most popular time to visit.
 Temperatures rest at a comfortable 75 degrees, and the threat of rain is much less prevalent.
 (Despite the promise of mild weather, consider bringing a light jacket just in case of chilly winds.)
 However, you won't be the only one hoping to score some time in the Emerald City.
 Be prepared for inflated hotel rates and limited availability — in fact, you should make your reservations at least several weeks in advance to ensure the best prices.